 Contact Our Atlanta Premises Liability Lawyers

 Property owners — and especially business owners — have a duty under Georgia law to keep their property safe for customers and other people invited onto their property.
 Atlanta personal injury lawyer Terrence R. Bethune has the experience to effectively litigate your premises liability case.
-If you have been injured on the property of another person or business, call 1-800-INJURED or fill out our online contact form to schedule your free consultation.
+If you have been injured on the property of another person or business, call 4048757800 or fill out our online contact form to schedule your free consultation.